kewde/slate/source/index.md

 ### Bitcoin

-Shadow functions on the same core principles from which Bitcoin was founded.
+ShadowCash was built on the same base as Bitcoin and operates on the same core principles.
 There is no central authority or bank mechanism that controls the flow of transactions.
+Crucial changes to bitcoin can be implemented into ShadowCash with easily.

 ### Zerocoin
 Shadow does not require the initial trusted parameter setup which is present in the Zerocoin and Zerocash scheme.